Jang In-hwan: Trial

 Because there was insufficient evidence to prove that Jeon and Jang had conspired with each other, Jeon was released in June, and Jang ordered to stand trial as the sole defendant.
-The Korean community hired three lawyers to defend Jang, among whom one, Nathan Coughlan, eventually agreed to take on the case pro bono.
+The Korean community, viewing the case as a chance to validate their claims of oppressions by Japan in Korea, hired three lawyers to defend Jang, among whom one, Nathan Coughlan, eventually agreed to take on the case pro bono.
 During the trial, he planned to use Arthur Schopenhauer's theory of "patriotic insanity" to argue that Jang was not guilty by reason of insanity.
 Jang's trial was originally scheduled to begin on July 27 in the San Francisco Superior Court.
 However, on the day of the trial, presiding judge Carroll Cook held a conference in chambers with Coughlan and several members of the Korean community, as a result of which the trial was delayed by one month.
-The jury found him guilty of second-degree murder on December 23 of that same year.
-Jang himself stated through an interpreter that he would prefer death rather than imprisonment; however, he was ordered to serve a 25-year sentence at San Quentin State Prison, but was released in 1919, having served only 10 years.
-He repatriated to Korea in 1927, where he attended the wedding of Cho Man-sik and established an orphanage in Sonchon, North Pyongan; however, under pressure from the Japanese government of Korea, he returned to the United States again.
-He committed suicide in San Francisco in 1930, and was buried there.